 Joseph Campbell is the researcher and academic who adventured into our world's mythology, crossing cultures, geographies, religions, and historical periods, dating back to Neanderthals drawing on cave walls, to bring the Hero's Journey to light.
 This 12-step version is a modified interpretation with credit due to author, Christopher Vogler ("The Writer's Journey").
 This model was the backbone of the Day One curriculum, providing structure to help guide people with PD and a caregiver through their own heroic journey of what it means to have PD.
 Participants also watched clips from Star Wars: A New Hope and Boys of Summer: First Base to see heroic journeys in action.
-Robert and Susan break down the steps of the hero's journey in the videos below.
+Robert and Susan break down the steps of the hero's journey in the videos in the panel above.